-Women’s finger wave hairstyles were traditionally worn in short hair, but soft finger waves look incredible worn in luscious long hair too.
+Women’s finger wave hairstyles were traditionally worn in short hair, but soft finger waves look incredibly worn in luscious long hair.
 This is a look that oozes glamor, class, and style.
 Finger waves are a classic hairstyle that first appeared in the 1920s and having a huge revival right now, particularly on the red carpet.

-Finger waves are unique because they have a defined ridge, and are much flatter and wider than traditional curls.
-Anyone can wear their hair in finger waves: this is a hairstyle that looks great on hair of any length, color, and texture.
+Finger waves are unique because they have a defined ridge and are much flatter and broader than traditional curls.
+Anyone can wear their hair in finger waves: this hairstyle looks great on hair of any length, color, and texture.

 Beautiful Long Finger Wave Hairstyles for Women

 Because creating finger wave hairstyles is time-consuming, many fans of the look choose to visit their hair stylist to have finger waves added to their long hair.
 If you want to try creating finger waves at home, you will need a fine-tooth comb, at least a dozen duckbill hair clamps, hair gel, and plenty of patience!